rbalsleyMSFT/FFU/README.md

 # Updates

+**2404.1**

+There's a big change with this release related to the ADK.
+The ADK will now be automatically updated to the latest ADK release.
+This is required in order to fix an issue with optimized FFUs not applying due to an issue with DISM/FFUProvider.dll.
+The FFUProvider.dll fix was added to the Sept 2023 ADK.
+Since we now have the ability to auto upgrade the ADK, I'm more confident in having the BuildFFUVM script creating a complete FFU now (prior it was only creating 3 partitions instead of 4 with the recovery partition - at deployment time, the ApplyFFU.ps1 script would create an empty recovery parition).
+Please open an issue if this creates a problem for you.
+I do realize that any new ADK release can have it's own challenges and issues and I do suspect we'll see a new ADK released later this year.

+- Allow for ISOs with single index WIMs to work [Issue 10](https://github.com/rbalsleyMSFT/FFU/issues/10) - [Commit](https://github.com/rbalsleyMSFT/FFU/commit/9e2da741d53652e6e600ca19cfd38f507bd01fde)
+- Added more robust ADK handling.
+Will now check for the latest ADK and download it if not installed.
+Thanks to [Zehadi Alam](https://github.com/zehadialam) [PR 18](https://github.com/rbalsleyMSFT/FFU/pull/18)
+- Revert code back to allow optimized FFUs to be applied via ApplyFFU.ps1 now that Sept 2023 ADK release has FFUProvider.dll fix.
+[Commit](https://github.com/rbalsleyMSFT/FFU/commit/79364e334d6d09ff150e70dab7bfb2637d0ad8a8)
+- Changed how the script searches for the latest CU.
+Instead of relying on the Windows release info page to grab the KB number, will just use the MU Catalog, the same as what we do for the .NET Framework.
+Windows release info page is updated manually and is unknown as to when it will be updated.
+[Commit](https://github.com/rbalsleyMSFT/FFU/commit/6fd5a4a41fd9ce2f842f43dc3a69bda264c29fa6)
+- Added fix to not allow computer names with spaces.
+Thanks to [JoeMama54 (Rob)](https://github.com/JoeMama54) [PR 20](https://github.com/rbalsleyMSFT/FFU/pull/20)

 **2403.1**

 Fixed an issue with the SecurityHealthSetup.exe file giving an error when building the VM if -UpdateLatestDefender was set to $true.
 A new update for this came out on 3/21 which included a x64 and ARM64 binary.
 This file doesn't have an architecture designation to it, so it's impossible to know which file is for which architecture.
 Investigating to see if we can fix this in the Microsoft Update catalog.
 There is a web site to pull this from, but the support article is out of date.